Acts 16 Lesson

 SOMETIMES GOD SAYS “NO”

-In the hypothetical example above, the father does what is best for the child, even though it is not what the child asked for.
+In the hypothetical story above, the father does what is best for the child, even though it is not what the child asked for.

-In the same way, our Heavenly Father will do what is best for us, even if that means denying us some of the things we are asking for.
+In the same way, our Heavenly Father will do what is best for us, even if that means denying us some of the things that we pray for.

 In the Book of Proverbs, we read about the dangers of giving a child everything they ask for: